Sam-Dowling/PatternsProject/README.md

-# PatternsProject
+# Network Simulator
-Network Simulator employing flexibility through design patterns
+Network simulation using OOP Patterns to simulate real-world Lan configurations and computing principles.